Arwa Damon: Awards and honors

 Damon won an Investigative Reporters and Editors' IRE Award for her reporting of the Consulate attack in Benghazi, along with fellow photojournalist Sarmad Qaseera.

 Damon was part of the CNN team who won the 2012 Emmy Award for Outstanding Live Coverage of a Current News Story – Long Form (Revolution in Egypt: President Mubarak Steps Down).
 In 2014, she was awarded the Courage in Journalism Award given by the International Women's Media Foundation (IWMF).

-Legal history

-Damon and CNN were sued by two employees of the U.S. Embassy in Baghdad claiming that on July 19, 2014, an intoxicated Damon bit them.
-Damon acknowledged the incident and apologized.